South Jersey Financial Fraud Lawyer

 - Credit/debit card fraud, where unauthorized purchases are made on an individual’s card account

-- Counterfeiting, including currency or credit/debit cards
+- Counterfeiting, including creating or using fake currency or credit/debit cards

 - Advance fee schemes, where an individual is asked to pay fees up front (such as a “finder’s fee” or administration fee) in exchange for assistance with securing work, loans, contracts, etc.

-In most or all types of financial fraud, a person is asked to either send financial account details (allowing someone to access the account) or is asked to send money in exchange for goods or services that ultimately are not provided or are worth less than the funds that were sent.
+In most or all types of financial fraud, a person is asked to either send financial account details (allowing someone to access the account) or is asked to send money in exchange for goods or services that ultimately are not provided or that are worth less than the funds that were sent.

 Frequently Asked Questions about Financial Fraud in New Jersey

 Yes.
 Even if you have been charged with a crime, the alleged victim(s) of your crimes may also file a civil lawsuit to seek compensation for the funds you allegedly took from them.
-Although it may be possible to pause, or “stay”, a civil lawsuit until your criminal charges are resolved, even if you are acquitted of any crimes, your alleged victim(s) can still succeed in a civil lawsuit.
-This is because the burden of proof in a civil lawsuit is much lower than the burden of proof to convict someone for a crime.
+Although it may be possible to pause, or “stay”, a civil lawsuit until your criminal charges are resolved, the alleged victim can still succeed in securing a payout through a civil lawsuit even if you are acquitted of any crimes.
+This is because the burden of proof in a civil lawsuit is much lower than the burden of proof required to convict someone for a crime.